 When building mirrored layouts, it’s important to recognize that not everything should be mirrored.
 For example, numbers stay the same.
 Also, many icons, such as the magnifying glass of search, are designed to work no matter the direction of the text, so the icons default to not reversing based on RTL settings (though you can manually override this).

-Focusing on making sure your designs make sense from each direction helps ensure they will be usable by everyone.
+Focusing on making sure your designs make sense from each direction helps ensure they’re usable by everyone.

-When designing across devices, window sizes, and orientations, it can be difficult to maintain a consistent look that is usable at various scales.
+When designing across devices, window sizes, and orientations, it can be difficult to maintain a consistent look that’s usable at various scales.
 It’s important to ensure that people can use your designs however they access them.

 With Orbit, it’s important to always design for mobile first and make sure everything works at that scale.
 Once that’s ready, you can scale your designs up to reach various audiences.

 To get your designs to work, take advantage of Orbit media queries.
 This can help make sure you’re using the space available to you and not blocking out features at various scales.